Separating and Collapsing Electoral Control Types: Preliminaries

 There are 11 control ``types'' listed above (applied regarding generic election system $\cale$).
 For each, we can change ``is a winner'' to ``is an untied (i.e., unique) winner''; for those 11 variants, we change the ``-\nuw'' into ``-\uw.''
 Thus we have 22 control types.
 Those 22 are all trying to make the focus candidate win.
 And so they are all spoken of as ``constructive'' control types (thus the ``CC'' in their naming strings).
 Finally, for each of those now 22 control types, we can ask whether one can ensure that the focus candidate is \emph{not} a winner or \emph{not} a unique winner; those are known as the ``destructive'' control variants, and in the names of those, the \cc\ is replaced by a \dc\@, e.g., $\cale$-DC-AC-UW\@.

 We thus have 44 total types of control, which we will view as the ``standard'' control types.
 We thus have $\binom{44}{2} = 946$ pairs of control types.
 Fortunately, 624 of those pairs are incompatible---the two control types have different input fields from each other\footnote{So for example \ccpctpnuw\ and \ccrpcteuw\ are compatible, but \ccpctpnuw\ and \ccavnuw\ are not, since \ccavnuw\ has a nonnegative integer field $k$.
-Throughout this paper, whenever we speak of pairs of control types, we refer only to compatible pairs (even if that is not explicitly stated, although for emphasis we often do state it). } and so comparing them would not even make sense---and so we will exclude them from our study.
+Throughout this paper, whenever we speak of pairs of control types, we refer only to compatible pairs (even if that is not explicitly stated, although for emphasis we often do state~it). } and so comparing them would not even make sense---and so we will exclude them from our study.
 So we have ``only'' 322 pairs to focus on in our study.
 Table~\ref{table:compatibility} shows the five compatibility equivalence classes that the 44 types partition into.

-We often when speaking of control types will be speaking of the control model itself, and when doing so, we generally do not include the ``$\caledash$'' prefix.
+When speaking of control types we often will be speaking of the control model itself, and when doing so, we generally do not include the ``$\caledash$'' prefix.
 In some sense, we view, for example, $\ccacnuw$ as a control type (model)---one among the 44 standard such models---and \emph{we view $\caledash\ccacnuw$ as the set of input strings that are ``yes'' instances, for election system $\cale$, under that model of control}.

 Keeping that in mind, we now define precisely what we mean by two (compatible) control types collapsing or separating, and then introduce a function approach that will allow us to explore in a more refined way the nature of the separations.
 Let $\cale$ (e.g., Plurality) be an election system and let $\calt$ and $\calt'$ be two (compatible) control types from our 44 standard ones (e.g., CC-AC-NUW and CC-AC-UW).
 Then if ${\caledt} = {\caledt'}$ we say that the control types $\calt$ and $\calt'$ collapse (for election system $\cale$), and if ${\caledt} \neq {\caledt'}$ we say that the control types $\calt$ and $\calt'$ separate (for election system $\cale$).
 We will also use the terms collapse and separate for a more general case, namely, the one of quantifying universally over all election systems whose votes are linear orders.
 When speaking in that case, we will say that two (compatible) control types from among our 44 collapse if the two control types collapse for every election system $\cale$ whose vote type is linear orders, and otherwise we will say that the control types separate.